Nekroze/drydock/docs/usage.rst

         master      Create a container that can run a drydock specification.

-    DryDock takes a simple (YAML) specification file then can construct and configure a cluster of docker containers.
+    DryDock takes a simple (YAML) specification file then can construct and configure a cluster of Docker containers.
 DryDock will automatically setup a reverse proxy, exposure of ports, and even persistent storage to allow for easy future upgrading by simply rebuilding the DryDock specification!